jdeekhof/leetcode/top_150/merge_sorted_arrays.md

 ```

 #Results
-13 attempts
+14 attempts
 Runtime
-59ms
+54ms
-Beats 76.13%of users with Ruby
+Beats 91.32%of users with Ruby
 Memory
-211.08MB
+211.04MB
 Beats 52.07%of users with Ruby

 #Notes
 I think this one took a little longer than I would like.
 The underlying algorithm is pretty good though since its basically the engine of merge sort.
+I realized after that I did not need the initial guard clause since its accounted for inside of the while loop.
+I improved my original results to above.